SvanBoxel/figma-exporter/README.md

 ]
 ```

-5. Finally, write the images to a folder.
+5. Finally, write the images and metadata (`data.json`) to a folder.
 The default folder for this is `./figma-export`.

 ```js
 let result = await client.writeImages('./data');
 ```

-This output the following format:
+This outputs the following format, which corresponds to the data that is written to `data.json`:

 ```js
 [